Memory Care in Bridgewater, NJ

 At The Arbor, we’re committed to providing programs and activities that help residents find purpose and joy.
 In our safe, supportive environment, individuals with memory loss can find a renewed sense of self with people they know and trust.

 Learn more about dementia care at The Arbor conveniently located in Bridgewater, NJ.
 Get in touch.

 Heartfelt Connections: A Memory Care Program

-Each member of our memory care team at Laurel Circle is trained in the innovative and proven Heartfelt CONNECTIONS – A Memory Care Program®, a comprehensive program based on the latest in memory care research and best practices.
+Each member of our memory care team at Laurel Circle is trained in the innovative and proven Heartfelt CONNECTIONS – A Memory Care Program®, a comprehensive program based on the latest in dementia care research and best practices.
 Heartfelt CONNECTIONS is an individualized program that starts with getting to know each resident’s life story, focusing on each resident’s capabilities.
 Then we develop a personalized plan that concentrates on each resident’s unique abilities and celebrates each small success.
 Heartfelt CONNECTIONS promotes dignity and a sense of accomplishment in day-to-day activities, supports improved self-worth, self-esteem, and overall health and well-being; and reduces fear, anxiety, and frustration.

 It’s an approach guided by these principles:

 - We view aging as a natural process — life stories to be continued.